Effect-TS/platform/docs/platform/index.ts.md

 ## From "@effect/platform/CommandExecutor"

-Re-exports all named exports from the "@effect/platform/CommandExecutor" module as "CommandExecutor".
+Re-exports all named exports from the "@effect/platform/CommandExecutor" module as `CommandExecutor`.

 **Signature**